jayantrathi/jayantrathi.github.io/content/projects/Sound Classification/index.md

 ---
 Technologies: Python, TensorFlow/Keras, YAMNet, ESP32 microphones, Firebase, CCTV audio extraction

+My first project with the ISL, by the end of which I was introduced into the Baksters organization.

 A machine-learning system designed to detect human entrance, exit, and presence events using audio instead of cameras.

-• Developed an AI pipeline capable of identifying door events and human-voice signatures by training on real office audio data.
+• Developed an AI system capable of identifying door events and human-voice signatures by training on real office audio data.

 • Collected and curated over 500+ audio clips covering door sounds, human talk, and environmental noise to build a balanced dataset.